ineshcandade/Candade-LabWorks/arduino/README.md

 ---

-# ⚡ Arduino Projects
+# Arduino Projects

 ---

-This folder contains all **Arduino-based projects** under **Candade LabWorks**.
+This folder contains all **Arduino-based projects** developed under **Candade LabWorks**.
-Projects are documented to maintain clarity and easy reference.
+Each project includes its own `README.md` with explanation, along with standardized source code for clarity and reuse.

 ---

-📌 **Highlights:**
+## Highlights
-- Organized collection of Arduino projects
+- Well-organized collection of Arduino projects
-- Each project has its own `README.md` for explanation
+- Each project documented with a structured `README` for context and learning
-- Code stored in `main.ino` for consistency
+- Source code consistently maintained in `main.ino`

 ---

-📂 **Purpose:**
+## Purpose
-To keep projects well-documented and accessible, making it easier to revisit, learn from, or build upon in the future.
+To maintain a clean, accessible archive of Arduino projects — making it easy to revisit concepts, demonstrate progress, and build on past work for future experiments.

 ---